vallen-systems/waveline/README.md

 Measurement durations for long-term acquisition tests can be specified with the `--duration-acq` parameter (default: 1 second).

-Run system tests with a conditionWave device (a specific IP can be provided with the `--cwave-ip` argument, otherwise the first discovered device will be used):
+Run system tests with a linWave device (a specific IP can be provided with the `--linwave-ip` argument, otherwise the first discovered device will be used):

 ```
-pytest tests/system/conditionwave --duration-acq 1 --cwave-ip 192.168.0.100
+pytest tests/system/linwave --duration-acq 1 --linwave-ip 192.168.0.100
 ```